- Print

 The Get-CUVendorVMs cmdlet returns information about virtual machines (in the context of an extension connection) for a selected folder.

-By default, the cmdlet always returns three properties:
+By default, the cmdlet always returns the following properties:

 Syntax